 If you have questions about what loans you have, you can review your federal loan history through the National Student Loan Data System (NSLDS).

-You will need your Federal Student Aid PIN.
-If you have forgotten your PIN you can have it reissued at the Federal Student Aid PIN website.
+You will need your Federal Student Aid ID to login.
+If you have forgotten your FSA ID, you can have it sent to you by clicking the Forgot My Username link.